-Got time on your hands and a room full of kids — but you’ve used up all your lesson?
-Here’s your indispensable guide to turn extra class time into extraordinary learning time for kids.
+Got extra time on your hands and a room full of kids—but you’ve used up all your lesson?
+Here’s your indispensable guide to turning extra class time into extraordinary learning time for kids.

 You’ve just finished a terrific morning in your ministry.
 The lesson went well and the kids’ crafts are drying in the corner of the room.
 You expect parents any minute—when one of the ushers pops his head in the door with news that the guest speaker isn’t finished with his message and the service will be 15 minutes longer today.
 Oh boy…You sweep your hair behind your ears as your mind races.
 What am I going to do for the next 15 minutes?
 Do I reteach the lesson?
 Our craft is done!
 Now what?

 You’ve been there!
 That place where you have both time and kids on your hands.
 What do you do?
 How can you make the most of those moments?
 How can you take those unexpected extra moments and turn them into great, relational memories for the kids entrusted to your care?